Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 InstitutionPolicy SummaryPermit RequiredContact

-UMD requires approval from the Department of Environmental Safety, Sustainability & Risk (ESSR) for all unmanned aircraft system operations on campus.
-The university conducts active UAS research through the UAS Research and Operations Center.
-SECU Stadium is subject to temporary flight restrictions during athletic events.
+UMD requires approval from the Department of Environmental Safety, Sustainability & Risk for all UAS operations.
+The university maintains active UAS research through the UAS Research and Operations Center.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.